Pierre-Lannoy/wp-apcu-manager/WP-CLI.md

 You can get APCu analytics for today (compared with yesterday).
 To do that, use the `wp apcu analytics` command.

 By default, the outputted format is a simple table.
 If you want to customize the format, just use `--format=<format>`.
-Note if you choose `json` as format, the output will contain full data and metadata for the current day.
+Note if you choose `json` or `yaml` as format, the output will contain full data and metadata for the current day.

 ### Examples

-To list the loggers, type the following command:
+To display APCu analytics, type the following command:
 ```console
 pierre@dev:~$ wp apcu analytics
 +--------------+-----------------------------------------------+-------+--------+-----------+